risingwavelabs/risingwave-operator/docs/dev/RampUpExample.md

 ## 3. How to register CRD into k8s

 We use `make manifests` and `make install-local` to create a new YAML file.
-The command will generate new [Yaml file](/config/crd/bases/risingwave.risingwavelabs.com_risingwaves.yaml) according to [golang file](../../apis/risingwave/v1alpha1/risingwave_types.go), and regist the CRD `risingwave` into k8s.
-Then, the user can create the `risingwave` instance in k8s.
+The command will generate a new [YAML file](/config/crd/bases/risingwave.risingwavelabs.com_risingwaves.yaml) according to [golang file](../../apis/risingwave/v1alpha1/risingwave_types.go), and register the CRD `risingwave` into k8s.
+Then, the user can create `risingwave` instances in k8s.

 ## 4. How to update the column